Plant Bowen

 Plant Bowen, commonly known as Bowen Steam Plant, is a coal-fired power station located just outside Euharlee, Georgia, United States, approximately 14 km west-south-west from Cartersville.
-At over 3,450 megawatts, Plant Bowen is one of the largest coal-fired power plants in North America.
+At over 3,450 megawatts, Plant Bowen is the largest coal-fired power plant in North America.
 The station is connected to the southeastern power grid by numerous 500 kV transmission lines, and is owned and operated by Georgia Power, a subsidiary of Southern Company.

 Description

 Plant Bowen consists of four units, with capacities of 806, 789, 952, and 952 megawatts, respectively.
 The first unit began operation in 1971, and additional units were brought online in 1972, 1974, and 1975, respectively.

 Bowen's four cooling towers are 116 m tall and 97 m in diameter and can cool 1100000 USgal per minute.
 Another 26000 USgal per minute or 37 e6USgal per day of water is lost to evaporation which creates the distinctive white clouds rising from each tower.

 Bowen's two smokestacks are 305 m tall.
 Particulates are removed from the exhaust gases through the use of electrostatic precipitators.
 The exhaust gases are then closely monitored to comply with air quality regulations.
 In addition, Jet Bubble Reactor (JBR) units have recently been constructed on all four units to meet federal clean air and ozone standards.
 Coal for this plant comes from Eastern Kentucky and is delivered by CSX Transportation Inc. Atlanta Division crews with unit coal trains that are sometimes 120 cars long.